‘The Big Bang Theory’: Warner Bros. Studio Stage Dedicated To Hit Series

 “It’s been a family for a long, long time… We’re going to be so miserable after this,” stated co-creator Chuck Lorre at the dedication ceremony.

 Co-creator Billy Prady, Warner Bros.
-Chairman and CEO Kevin Tsujihara, other top executives, and the entire cast of the Big Bang Theory— Jim Parsons (Sheldon), Johnny Galecki (Leonard), Kaley Cuoco (Penny), Simon Helberg (Howard), Kunal Nayyar (Raj), Melissa Rauch (Bernadette), Mayim Balik (Amy), and Kevin Sussman (Stuart) — were on hand for the event, which included a champagne toast.
+Chairman and CEO Kevin Tsujihara, other top executives, and the entire cast of the Big Bang Theory — Jim Parsons (Sheldon), Johnny Galecki (Leonard), Kaley Cuoco (Penny), Simon Helberg (Howard), Kunal Nayyar (Raj), Melissa Rauch (Bernadette), Mayim Balik (Amy), and Kevin Sussman (Stuart) — were on hand for the event, which included a champagne toast.

 “We shoot right across from the Friends Stage and I was always amazed at the mark they made on tv history.
 Our show being given the same honor has completely overwhelmed me, and I’m just forever grateful to be part of it,” series star Cuoco wrote on Instagram beside a photo of herself standing with the official bronze plaque that will most likely be displayed at the entrance to the stage.